 Priority will be given to requests from smaller, local organisations in Flintshire.

 Grants will only cover 75% of the total cost, so match funding is essential.

 Please note, the maximum of £ 1,000 can only be awarded once in a 3 year period.
 Successful applicants must wait 12 months before reapplying.

-For more information or to request an application form, please contact: Heather Hicks on Tel: 01352 744004, or email: Heather.Hicks@flvc.org.uk
+For more information or for advice or support, please contact: Heather Hicks on Tel: 01352 744004, or email: Heather.Hicks@flvc.org.uk